KaunilD/hugo-kaunild-src/content/project/2_disguised-face-identification.md

 +++

 As a Software Engineer at iSenses Inc. I was responsible for developing a machine learning pipeline for Disguised Face Identification.
 After thorough research, a two-stage pipeline was formulated.
-In the first stage a learned Convolutional Neural Net classifier extracted 14 key feature points from facial images which were then classified into disguised or normal classes using a similarity measure between the 2D surfaces formed from the feature points of a disguised and a non-disguised facial image.
+In the first stage a learned SegNet CNN classifier extracted 14 key feature points from an image.
+Using these key points facial region is localized.
+In the second stage, the facial region is classified into disguised or normal classes using an SVM classifier.
+My research and the resulting pipeline was then implemented on an FPGA board and materialized into a product.

-My research and the resulting pipeline was then implemented on Xilinx FPGA ZYNQ-ZC702 board and materialized into a product.
+{{< vimeo 248132629 >}}